Corporate Governance Guidelines

 Richard Zelenka has served as Vice President of Quality Assurance since August 2000.
 From January 1998 to July 2000, he held the position of Director of Product Assurance.
 Prior to joining the Company, Mr. Zelenka was employed by National Semiconductor Corporation from 1987 to 1998 as a Senior Quality Manager.
 From 1983 to 1987, Mr. Zelenka was employed by Fairchild Semiconductor where he held the position of Wafer Fab Quality Manager.
 He holds a B.S. in Chemical Engineering from the University of Wyoming.

 John E. Bourgoin joined Micrel's Board of Directors in May 2010.
 Mr. Bourgoin brings more than 35 years of extensive executive management skill and semiconductor industry experience to the Board of Directors.
 He served as the Chief Executive Officer of MIPS Technologies, Inc. from February 1998 until his retirement on December 31, 2009 and as President since September 1996.
 Mr. Bourgoin served as Senior Vice President of Silicon Graphics, Inc., or SGI, from September 1996 to May 1998.
 From 1976 until joining SGI, Mr. Bourgoin was employed at Advanced Micro Devices, Inc., where he held various positions including Group Vice President, Computation Products Group.
 He served as a Director of MIPS Technologies Inc. from February 1998 until his retirement and as the Chairman of the Board from February 1998 until August 2003.
 Mr. Bourgoin served as a Director of Stream Processors Inc. from July 2006 until October 2009 and served as a Director at Electronic Design Automation Consortium from August 2006 until April 2010.
 He has been serving on the board of directors of Lattice Semiconductor Corporation since September 2011.
-Mr. Bourgoin serves as a member of the Compensation Committee and as Chairman of the Nominating and Corporate Governance Committee of the Company's Board of Directors.
+Mr. Bourgoin serves as Chairman of the Compensation Committee, as a member of the Nominating and Corporate Governance Committee and as the Lead Independent Director of the Company's Board of Directors.
 Mr. Bourgoin holds a B.S.E.E. from the University of Illinois and an M.B.A. from Arizona State University.

-Michael J. Callahan joined Micrel's Board of Directors in May 2005.
+Michael J. Callahan Michael J. Callahan joined Micrel's Board of Directors in May 2005.
 Mr. Callahan brings extensive semiconductor technology and market expertise and high tech company executive management experience to the Board of Directors.
 Mr. Callahan served on the board of directors of Teknovus, Inc. from 2004 to 2010 and has been serving on the board of directors of Quick Logic Corporation since July 1997.
 He served as Chairman of the Board of Directors, President and Chief Executive Officer of WaferScale Integration, Inc. from March 1990 to September 2000.
 He was also the President of Monolithic Memories, Inc. from 1978 to March 1990.
 During his tenure at Monolithic Memories, the company became a subsidiary of Advanced Micro Devices, Inc., where Mr. Callahan then served in the capacity of Senior Vice President of Programmable Products.
-Mr. Callahan serves as the Chairman of the Compensation Committee and a member of the Audit Committee of the Company's Board of Directors.
+Mr. Callahan serves as a member of the Compensation Committee and the Audit Committee of the Company's Board of Directors.
 Mr. Callahan holds a B.S.E.E. from the Massachusetts Institute of Technology.

 Neil J. Miotto joined Micrel's Board of Directors in February 2007.
 Mr. Miotto brings extensive financial risk assessment and financial reporting experience to the Board of Directors.
 He is a retired assurance partner of KPMG LLP where he was a partner for 27 years until his retirement in September 2006.
 While at KPMG, Mr. Miotto also served as an SEC reviewing partner.
 He is a member of the American Institute of Certified Public Accountants.
 Mr. Miotto serves as the Chairman of the Audit Committee of the Company's Board of Directors.
 He has been serving on the board of directors of GigOptix, Inc. since December of 2008.
 He holds a B.B.A. from Baruch College of The City University of New York.